 If you have a badge, and there are no spaces available, you might want to park in a parent and child space because of the extra room available.

 You find parent and child spaces in some car parks, such as in hospitals or supermarkets.
 They have extra room to help parents manoeuvre children and babies in and out of cars.

 As these spaces are found in private car parks, the rules differ over who can use one of these spaces.

-However, while it’s illegal to park in a blue badge space without a blue badge, it’s usually permitted for blue badge holders to park in a parent and child space if they need to.
-It’s always worth checking with the owner of the carpark to make sure you’re allowed to park in one of these spaces.
+Blue badge holders are usually permitted to park in a parent and child space if they need to.
+Before you do though, it’s worth checking with the owner of the car park to make sure you’re allowed to park in a parent and child space.

 What are the disabled parking rules If I don’t have a blue badge?

-If you’re parked in a blue badge parking space, you’ll need to display the badge at all times.
+If you’re parked in a blue badge parking space, you need to display the badge at all times.
 You could be fined if you don’t display it.

-How do I report someone breaking the blue badge rules?
+How do I report someone breaking the blue badge parking rules?